CircleCI-Public/cimg-openjdk/README.md

 ## Additional Resources

+[AdoptOpenJDK](https://adoptopenjdk.net/) - AdoptOpenJDK is a project that builds OpenJDK builds from source.
+This is where we get our OpenJDK packages from.
 [CircleCI Docs](https://circleci.com/docs/) - The official CircleCI Documentation website.
 [CircleCI Configuration Reference](https://circleci.com/docs/2.0/configuration-reference/#section=configuration) - From CircleCI Docs, the configuration reference page is one of the most useful pages we have.
 It will list all of the keys and values supported in `.circleci/config.yml`.